S corporations: What they are and 5 benefits of becoming one

 For example, a self-employed individual who makes $100,000 would pay $14,130 in self-employment taxes.
 If that same individual earns the $100,000 through their S-Corp and pays a reasonable salary of, say, $40,000, only those $40k in wages are subject to social security and Medicare taxes.
 Through the S-Corp, their social security and Medicare taxes would be 15.3% (7.65% employer and 7.65% employee portion) totalling $6,120; compared to the self-employed taxes, saving $8,010 in taxes.

 After determining what your reasonable salary should be, you can start with regular payroll.
-Setting up payroll with Wave is a breeze because it helps you manage your team and your taxes more efficiently, leaving you prepared for tax season.
+Setting up Wave Payroll is a breeze because it helps you manage your team and your taxes more efficiently, leaving you prepared for tax season.

 2. Health Insurance Tax Savings